-Living in Malta can be a very interesting experience, there are a plethora of attractions that one would look at when considering living the island life.
+Living and working in Malta can be a very interesting experience, there are a plethora of attractions that one would look at when considering living the island life.

 The BBC posted last year a selection of desirable locations one should visit and Malta was in the mix for obvious but nonetheless important reasons.